• Skip to primary navigation

 Breakfast

-The Perfect Banana Bread – I don’t give it this title lightly!
-Readers have agreed for years that this is THE BEST banana bread recipe – easy to make, moist banana bread that is crisp on the outside and loaded with flavor.
+The Perfect Banana Bread – I don't give it this title lightly!
+Readers have agreed for years that this is THE BEST banana bread recipe – easy-to-make, moist banana bread that is crisp on the outside and loaded with flavor.
 One bowl, no mixer required.

-One Banana, One Bowl Banana Muffins – These muffins really took off in 2020, especially amongst people who were living alone and didn’t need a dozen muffins for just themselves.
-Based off my fan-favorite banana bread recipe, this is an easy small batch 1 banana muffin recipe that only needs one banana, one bowl, and 30 minutes.
+One Banana, One Bowl Banana Muffins – These muffins really took off in 2020, especially amongst people who were living alone and didn't need a dozen muffins for just themselves.
+Based on my fan-favorite banana bread recipe, this is an easy small batch 1 banana muffin recipe that only needs one banana, one bowl, and 30 minutes.

-Copycat Starbucks White Chocolate Mocha – Another easy recipe that skyrocketed in popularity in 2020 when people couldn’t pop into Starbucks as easily as before.
-People love this recipe so much it trends year round!
+Copycat Starbucks White Chocolate Mocha – Another easy recipe that skyrocketed in popularity in 2020 when people couldn't pop into Starbucks as easily as before.
+People love this recipe so much it trends year-round!
 I made an iced version for those iced coffee lovers, too.

 Cranberry Vanilla Bean Scones – Don’t let the idea of making your own scones scare you!
 These cranberry vanilla bean scones are bursting with cranberry and vanilla flavors, a hint of orange, and are perfectly tender on the inside with a delightfully crunchy exterior – drizzle with your choice of icing for added sweetness.